Multi-Agent-io/feecc-registry-demo/README.md

 docker compose up -d --build
 ```

-> It may happen that you already have an IPFS instance or Robonomics Node running on your PC.
+> It may happen that you already have an IPFS instance running on your PC.
 With that occured,
-> some containers (`ipfsnode` and `robonomics`) will fail to start, skip it
+> some containers (`ipfsnode`) will fail to start, skip it

 To validate containers running use
 ```bash